 "For too long, we have been a passively tolerant society, saying to our citizens: as long as you obey the law, we will leave you alone.
 It's often meant we have stood neutral between different values.
 And that's helped foster a narrative of extremism and grievance.
 This Government will conclusively turn the page on this failed approach."

 The one big fear about the new bill was that it would go after encryption.
-As it stands, encryption is one of the last remaining protections we have against full scale snooping.
+As it stands, encryption is one of the last remaining protections we have against full-scale snooping.
 Encryption is actually a human right and forms an increasingly important strand of our privacy as a race.
-For now at least, it remains legal to use encryption devices to protect your own privacy.
+For now, at least, it remains legal to use encryption devices to protect your own privacy.
 However, its highly alarming that we need this clarification; it suggests very clearly that this was actually on the table.
-Youll be paying for the privilege of being spied upon The total cost to the taxpayer of implementing the new bill is an estimated £25 million.
-A year.
+You'll be paying for the privilege of being spied upon.
+The total cost to the taxpayer of implementing the new bill is an estimated £25 million—a year.

-This is another way in which youll be paying for the privilege of being snooped on.
-Being a profit making company, your Internet provider will seek to find ways of covering the extra cost of storing all that data.
+This is another way in which you'll be paying for the privilege of being snooped on.
+Being a profit-making company, your Internet provider will seek to find ways of covering the extra cost of storing all that data.
 This may result in larger bills for customers.

+Councils.
+You know, those dynamic, resourceful and innovative people that cant even sort out your bin collections.
+Those idiots somehow manage to waste £55,000 on a failed attempt to break the world record for most pirates in one place (yes really).
+Yes, these people will be able to get their hands on your data.
 A total of 38 government bodies will be able to see your browsing history.
-That includes the tax man (quite why the tax man needs to know what websites youve been looking at is a mystery), the Financial Conduct Authority (no idea) and the Department for Work and Pensions (nope) can also have a mooch around.
+That includes the tax man (quite why the tax man needs to know what websites you've been looking at is a mystery), the Financial Conduct Authority (no idea) and the Department for Work and Pensions (nope) can also have a mooch around.

 Theres a new crime to do with data collection